 Episode Count: Two seasons of 12 episodes each, connected by a 3 episode OVA in between.
 Genshiken Nidaime is 13 episodes.

 Buy on Amazon: First season + OVA, Second Season.
-Genshiken Nidaime only recently aired in Japan and hadn’t been brought to the west yet.
+The newer Genshiken Nidaime is more readily available.

 6) Code Geass: Lelouch of the Rebellion (2006):